Bird Droppings August 6, 2018

 He chooses a gaudy and elaborate chalice and soon feels the pain of his error and he disintegrates before our eyes.
 (Movie special effects of course) Shortly thereafter Indiana Jones has the same situation and chooses a simple plain cup to dip from the water of life in order to save his father.
 For hundreds of years we held an idea of a fancy embellished chalice as the epitome of the Grail and yet it was a simple cup that so often was not even seen.
 Looking back at Dr. Bennett’s thought in education we have sought the Holy Grail in testing, in curriculum, in various new-fangled gimmickry full of trappings and programs and maybe we truly missed the secret of good or great teaching and education.

 I had to sit back ponder and think about my response a bit to Dr. Bennett’s follow up to my note of the other day.
-Seldom do I skip a day in my meanderings as I think about the coming weekend and driving over seven hundred miles and us old folks will be worn out.
-We will be going all different directions, North Carolina to for a first birthday for our granddaughter and to Thomaston Georgia for a third birthday for another granddaughter.
-Nearly three years ago on a drive to Florida for our first granddaughter’s birth my daughter in law gave me a book by Jonathan Kozol, Letters to a young Teacher.
+Seldom do I skip a day in my meanderings but this past summer gardening and grandbabies got the best of me on many occasions.
+It has been almost six years we drove to Florida for our first grandchild’s birth that my daughter in law gave me a book by Jonathan Kozol, Letters to a young Teacher.

 Teaching is about relationships it is about building and maintaining them.
 I went out of my way to know these kids beyond the fact they were all jailbirds or into things most kids in high school would have never thought of.
 After my long dropping of the other day another note from a high school friend who taught Literature in high school in Pennsylvania for thirty six years loving every minute of it.
 I was asked the other day who was my favorite high school teacher and I could at the time only recall one.
 A former class mate from high school sent this email.